earthlab/firedpy/README.md

 #### 1.1 Get the docker container running:

+Note, the docker container has changed from `earthlab/firedpy` to `earthlabcu/firedpy`

-  - `docker run -t -d earthlab/firedpy`
+  - `docker run -t -d earthlabcu/firedpy`

   - Call `docker ps` to get the name of the docker container you just created.